Moonlight Gala 2021

 Celebrate the 100th anniversary of the Group of Seven in style at the greatest party under the stars.
 Indulge in gourmet food, signature cocktails, 1920s glamour and nonstop dancing with the incredible sounds of the Montreal Rhapsody Orchestra!

-We will also continue to press forward to make the Gala even more spectacular among the fall colours!
 The unique combination of art, culture and nature that the McMichael brings to the community seems even more important in today’s world and we look forward to celebrating after the challenges we are currently facing have passed.

 Thank you so much to everyone for your continued dedication and support!
 I hope that you and your families are all well and safe.

 Please reach out to us if you have any questions, suggestions, or want clarification on any points.

 All the very best!

 Debra Fenwick, Chair